Natural width of the superconducting transition in epitaxial TiN films: Microscopic description

-In our previous measurements~\cite{Saveskul}, we suggest that the evolution of $T_\mathrm{c}$ with thickness in nominally identical epitaxial TiN films is also attributed to presence of the surface MD residing in the surface oxide layer.
-A well-known detrimental effect on $T_\mathrm{c}$ due to pair-breaking spin-flip scattering can be described with the Abrikosov-Gorkov (AG) equation~\cite{AG61} $\ln(T_\mathrm{c}^0/T_\mathrm{c}) = \psi(1/2 + x) - \psi(1/2)$, where $\psi(x)$ is the digamma function, $T_\mathrm{c}^0$ is the critical temperature in the absence of MD, $x = \hbar/(2\pi k_\mathrm{B}T_\mathrm{c}\tau_\mathrm{s})$ is the normalized spin-flip rate and $\tau_\mathrm{s}$ is the spin-flip time.
-Since the typical values of the spin-flip rate are relatively small and cause only a moderate reduction of $T_\mathrm{c}$~\cite{Saveskul}, the AG equation can be linearized:
+In our previous work~\cite{Saveskul}, we suggested that the variation of $T_\mathrm{c}$ with film thickness in nominally identical epitaxial TiN films can also be attributed to the presence of the surface MD residing in the surface oxide layer.
+The well-known detrimental effect on $T_\mathrm{c}$, due to pair-breaking spin-flip scattering, can be described with the Abrikosov-Gorkov (AG) equation~\cite{AG61} $\ln(T_\mathrm{c}^0/T_\mathrm{c}) = \psi(1/2 + x) - \psi(1/2)$, where $T_\mathrm{c}^0$ is the critical temperature in the absence of the magnetic disorder, $x = \hbar/(2\pi k_\mathrm{B}T_\mathrm{c}\tau_\mathrm{s})$ is the normalized spin-flip rate, and $\psi(x)$ is the digamma function.
+For small enough spin-flip scattering rate $\tau_\mathrm{s}^{-1}$, which moderates decrease in $T_\mathrm{c}$~\cite{Saveskul}, the AG equation can be approximated by a linear expression:

-where the spin-flip rate have been expressed via the surface density of the magnetic impurities $n_\mathrm{s}$, the bulk critical temperature $T_\mathrm{c}^0$, the Fermi velocity $v_\mathrm{F}$, and the lattice constant of TiN $a\approx0.4\,$nm.
-In agreement with previous work (see~\autoref{T1} in~\cite{Saveskul}), the observed reduction of $T_\mathrm{c}$ with decreasing $d$ is consistent with a characteristic magnetic defect density $n_\mathrm{s}\sim 10^{16}\mathrm{m}^{-2}$.
+where the spin-flip rate have been expressed in terms of the surface density of magnetic impurities $n_\mathrm{s}$, the bulk critical temperature $T_\mathrm{c}^0$, the Fermi velocity $v_\mathrm{F}$, and the lattice constant of TiN $a\approx0.4\,$nm.
+In agreement with previous work (see table~\ref{T1} in~\cite{Saveskul}), the observed decrease in $T_\mathrm{c}$ as $d$ decreases is consistent with a characteristic density of magnetic defects $n_\mathrm{s} \sim 10^{16}\mathrm{m}^{-2}$.